nikumar1206/loco/notes.md

 - Make loco multi-tenant, multi-app setup thats backed by a database.
   - currently everything is stored in k8s; this needs to be moved to a Postgres or similar.
-  - db will source of truth, in case k8s goes down, loco should be rebuildable through the database.
+  - db will source of truth, in case k8s goes down, loco should be rebuildable through snapshots of the cluster?
 - Metrics/Logging/Tracing
   - use [OpenObserve](https://openobserve.ai/) as the combined solution
   - for Loco-API itself, we will use auto-instrumentation.